Making a starter culture to increase the quantity of yeast pitched into a particular wine is a great way to assure consistent results.

 2 L (2 qt) Sterile juice (grape, pear, apple, or diluted must*)

 ½ tsp Wyeast Wine Nutrient Blend

-Take gravity reading to confirm 75% attenuation prior to adding to main ferment.
+- Take gravity reading to confirm 75% attenuation prior to adding to main fermentation.

 Because starters are inoculated at high cell densities, growth is usually maximized within 24-36 hours.
 The gravity of the starter should always be checked prior to inoculation into must to assure proper cell growth .
 Cultures should be used immediately, or refrigerated for up to 1 week before using.
 Cell viability will decrease rapidly if culture are left at ambient temperatures for extended time.

 Agitation aids in removing inhibitive CO₂ from suspension as well as possibly adding small amounts of oxygen.
 Stirring or shaking the starter periodically or using a stir plate will improve cell growth.
 The use of stir plates has been shown to increase cell growth 25-50% over a non-stirred starter.